 The young musician (...) once again demonstrates her confidence and genuine fascination for her instrument, from which she creates sounds that one - way too hastily - probably wouldn't have expected to be possible.Klassik Akzente

-Seventeen year old Lucie Horsch is one of the most remarkable musical talents of her generation, and already in great demand as a solo recorder player both in her native Netherlands and internationally.
+Eighteen year old Lucie Horsch is one of the most remarkable musical talents of her generation, and already in great demand as a solo recorder player both in her native Netherlands and internationally.
 She is performing with baroque ensembles as well as with modern orchestras.

-Lucie records exclusively for the Decca Classics label.
-Her debut disc features concertos and transcriptions of works by Vivaldi, a composer with whom Lucie feels a particular affinity.
-“This is a disc to buy, and display in years to come as the start of a distinguished career,” writes BBC Music Magazine
+Lucie records exclusively for Decca Classics.
+Her debut CD features concertos and transcriptions by Vivaldi, a composer with whom Lucie feels a particular affinity.
+“This is a disc to buy, and display in years to come as the start of a distinguished career.”
+BBC Music Magazine

 “… but even if you disregard her age (17), it is rather remarkable what she does with a simple piece of wood with some finger holes.”De Volkskrant, Frits van der Waa, 26.10.2016